SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DATA it_tab_6 TYPE zdemo_abap_get_data_itf=>carr_tab.
 DATA it_tab_7 TYPE zcl_demo_abap_amdp=>flsch_tab.

-"Excursion
 "Creating an internal table based on the table type of an existing "internal table
 DATA it_tab_8 LIKE it_tab_7.

-"Many of the previous examples demonstrate flat line types.
-"Deep line types are also possible, that is, the line type "can include components such as strings, references, and internal "tables.
-TYPES: BEGIN OF loc_deep_struct,
-          key_field TYPE i,
-          char      TYPE c LENGTH 10,
-          str       TYPE string,
-          dref      TYPE REF TO i,
-          struct    TYPE zdemo_abap_flsch,
-          str_tab   TYPE string_table,
-          tab       TYPE TABLE OF zdemo_abap_flsch WITH EMPTY KEY, END OF loc_deep_struct.

-DATA it_tab_9 TYPE TABLE OF loc_deep_struct WITH EMPTY KEY.
 ```

 </td>